Being at home during the COVID-19 quarantine presents different challenges and benefits for each of us.

 Journal or find other healthy outlets for your feelings

-Connect with friends or family online
+Connect with friends online

 Social distancing or quarantine doesn’t mean social isolation.
 Yes, it’s more challenging (and not quite the same) to visit with friends online, but it does help!
 Schedule time to talk, play a game together, knit together, etc. You may be surprised by what you can do “together” through video calls.